 Education outside the school system

 The Minister may prescribe minimum standards of education for those educated outside the recognised school system.
-The NEWB is obliged to maintain a register of children who are receiving education but not attending a recognised school.
+The Agency is obliged to maintain a register of children who are receiving education but not attending a recognised school.
 In effect, this register will show the names of children who are being educated at home or in a non-recognised school.
-Parents whose children are not attending a recognised school must register their child.
+Parents whose children are not attending a recognised school must register their child with the agency.